 School Field Trips:

-The Cultural Program is a half day program that provides a hands-on learning immersion into Rancho living in Early California History.
-The half day program consists of four rotating stations composed of the teachers choice of the following: tour of the adobe, dancing, sketching, branding, tortilla making, brick making, vaquero roping or washing/clothing station.
+The Cultural Program is a half-day program that provides a hands-on learning immersion into Rancho living in Early California History.
+The half-day program consists of four rotating stations composed of the teachers choice of the following: a tour of the adobe, dancing, sketching, branding, tortilla making, brick making, vaquero roping or washing/clothing station.

 Nature Program participants learn to identify and discover the ecological environments at the Dana Adobe on our Nature Walk at four different learning stations: The Captain’s tree, the meadow, the oak tree, and the bird circle.